DhruvKhatter03/NLP-Bert-/README.md

 Follow the prompts or integrate your own queries for text retrieval and question answering.

 6. Dependencies
-PyMuPDF
+PyMuPDF,
-Sentence Transformers (SBERT)
+Sentence Transformers (SBERT),
-Scikit-learn
+Scikit-learn,
-Milvus
+Milvus,
 Other dependencies listed in requirements.txt